Replacing a Lost License in Kansas

 For more tips on protecting your identity in the event of a crime, check out our page on preventing identity theft.

-Apply for a Replacement KS Driver's License
+How to Replace a KS Driver's License

 Replacing a lost or stolen license, permit, or ID is relatively easy, but note that you must do it in person.